anaconda-auth#

 CLI Error handlers#

-This plugin defines an error handler for the HTTPError
+This plugin defines an error handler for the HTTPError exception when using .raise_for_status() on a response

 using BaseClient or subclasses of BaseClient.
 Errors are not caught automatically when using the BaseClient

-or subclasses outside of anaconda
+or subclasses outside of anaconda CLI subcommands.

 Login required#

-Here’s an example demonstrating that the user has not previously run anaconda login
+Here’s an example demonstrating that the user has not previously run anaconda login but attempted a CLI command that at some point requires authentication.
+By typing y, the login action is triggered and their browser will open.

 ❯ anaconda auth api-key